353words/looping/README.md

 If you're not familiar with assembly, this logic seems backwards.
 But remember that in assembly you only have jumps for flow control, so this is how looping works at that level.
+If you want a nice visual display of assembly, check out [lensm](https://github.com/loov/lensm).

 ### Using More Than One Variable